mparno/fenics-web/source/styleguides.rst

 Appendices
 ^^^^^^^^^^

-Documentation for the FFC, UFC and UFL components of FEniCS are located in the :ref:`appendix <programmers_reference_appendices_index>`.
+Documentation for the FFC, UFC and UFL components of FEniCS is located in the :ref:`appendix <programmers_reference_appendices_index>`.
 The structure of the documentation of a given module depends on the file/class layout of the module and the content should be extracted from the docstrings as is done for the Python interface to DOLFIN.
 The layout of the docstrings should follow the same rules as outlined in the above sections.

 Testing the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^